Emmett Till Unsolved Civil Rights Crime Act: Legislation

-The Emmett Till Unsolved Civil Rights Crime Act was first proposed in 2007 and was passed by Congress and signed by the president in 2008.
+The Emmett Till Unsolved Civil Rights Crime Act was first proposed on February 8, 2007 and was passed by Congress and signed by the president in 2008.
 In the House of Representatives, the original sponsors of the bill were Rep. John Lewis (D-Georgia), Rep. Jim Sensenbrenner, and Rep. John Conyers (D-Michigan).
 In the Senate, the effort was led by Sen. Claire McCaskill (D-Missouri), Sen. Richard Burr (R-North Carolina), and Sen. Patrick Leahy (D-Vermont).

 The bill creates increased collaboration between local or state law enforcement, the FBI, and other elements of the Department of Justice.
 Overall, its primary purpose is to authorize investigation and prosecution of cold cases that appear related to civil rights violations.
-As of its authorization in 2008, the bill could apply to any case of a crime committed before December 31, 1969.
+As of its authorization in 2008, the bill could apply to any case of a crime committed before 1970.

 In addition, the bill provides for assisting the families of victims of civil rights crimes.

 Success

-As a result of new investigations undertaken of some cold cases from the Civil Rights era, several cases have been closed, in terms of determining the facts.
-But governments have been less successful in prosecuting the perpetrators of these crimes, as some suspects and witnesses have died in the intervening decades.
+As a result of new investigations of cold cases from the Civil Rights era, several cases have been closed.
+As several suspects and witnesses have died in the intervening decades, there have been minimal prosecutions of perpetrators.

-As of 2015, only one of these several cases had made it to court and resulted in a successful prosecution.
-This was the case of Jimmie Lee Jackson, who was fatally shot in Alabama in 1964 by James Fowler, a state police officer.
-He pleaded guilty to manslaughter and served six months in prison.
+As of 2015, only one case had made it to court and resulted in a successful prosecution.
+The U.S. Department of Justice reopened the case of Jimmie Lee Jackson, who was fatally shot in Alabama in 1964 by James Fowler, a state police officer.
+He pleaded guilty to manslaughter and served six months in prison in 2010, leading to the closing of the case.

-There have been legal obstacles in prosecuting some of the cases.
+Certain legal protections prevent prosecution in various cases.
 For example, the Fifth Amendment protects Americans from being tried twice on charges for which they have already been found not guilty.
-With the benefit of all-white juries, defendants were acquitted who observers think were guilty.
-As the Department of Justice has noted, prosecution of cold cases has been difficult, given the length of time since the events.
-Involved parties can be challenging to locate, or dead, and evidence can be missing or destroyed.
+Ex post facto clauses in the U.S. Constitution prevent individuals from being tried for crimes that were legal when committed, even if they are illegal now.
+Given the length of time since the events, involved parties can be difficult to locate, or may have died, and evidence can be missing or destroyed.

 2016 Reauthorization

-When the bill was reauthorized on December 10, 2016, changes were made to address concerns about how it was operating.
-The Emmett Till Unsolved Civil Rights Crimes Reauthorization Act contained a number of new provisions intended to increase success of the government's actions.
+The Emmett Till Unsolved Civil Rights Crime Act was reauthorized on December 16, 2016.
+The Reauthorization Act contained a number of new provisions intended to increase success of the government's actions.
 It aimed to connect the FBI, the Department of Justice, and law enforcement officers to organizations, such as universities or advocacy groups, that had also been investigating cold cases from the Civil Rights era.
-Other modifications to the bill included changing the time period to which the bill applied (including all cases before December 31, 1979), clarifying the purpose of the bill, urging the Department of Justice to review specific cases, and eliminating the sunset provision of the original bill, which stated that the bill expired at the end of the 2017 fiscal year.
+Other modifications to the bill included changing the time period to which the bill applied, including all cases before December 31, 1979, clarifying the purpose of the bill, urging the Department of Justice to review specific cases, and eliminating the sunset provision of the original bill, which stated that the bill expired at the end of the 2017 fiscal year.